Steve-IX/Recursive-Descent-Syntax-Recogniser/README.md

 Successful parses end with `reportSuccess()`.
 On the first syntax error the analyser halts and prints a detailed message showing the unexpected token, its line number, and the non-terminal in which it occurred.&#x20;

 ---

-> **Why this repo?**
-> It serves as a compact reference for building LL(1) parsers by hand, illustrating clean error handling and trace generation without resorting to parser generators.

-Feel free to fork, experiment with new grammar rules, or plug in your own test cases.